wichtounet/wichtounet.github.io/stories/legal.md

 Through the usage of this website you agree to the usage of cookies.
 This website uses tracking third-party libraries.
 These libraries may use information about your visits to this and other websites.
 Through the usage of this website you agree to the usage of your information to serve advertisement.

 The sources presented on the articles and blogs are free of rights and you can use them at your convenience.
-But no reproduction, even partial, can be done of this website and its contents.</body></html>
+But no reproduction, even partial, can be done of this website and its contents.